Arthur "Slim" Evans: Later organizing

 Evans continued his union activism, organizing the miners and smelter workers in Trail, British Columbia, into the CIO union, Mine, Mill, and Smelters Union.
 While organizing the smelters, his car was torched by the mine owners.
 He also led fundraising drives for the Mackenzie-Papineau Battalion, the volunteer contingent from Canada that fought the fascists during the Spanish Civil War.
 His last union position was as the shop steward at the Vancouver Shipyards.

 Death

 He died in Vancouver on February 13, 1944, aged 53.
-After leaving a street car, he was struck by a car crossing between streets Kingsway and Joyce.
+After leaving a streetcar, he was struck by a motorist crossing between the streets of Kingsway and Joyce.